schooltool-project/schooltool-book/source/intrepid-features.rst

 Because SchoolTool is free and easy to install, it can also practically be deployed and used within a school by a small subset of teachers, or even installed on a laptop or desktop PC and used by a single teacher as an online gradebook or attendance journal.
 Likewise, schools can use individual components of SchoolTool, such as resource booking, without committing to using it as a complete student information system.

-Currently, the primary use case for SchoolTool is for one server instance corresponding to one school.
+Currently, the primary deployment strategy for SchoolTool is for one server instance corresponding to one school.
 You can handle multiple schools by running multiple server processes (software) on one physical server (hardware).
 Managing multiple schools efficiently is a long-term goal for SchoolTool.
 It is possible in some cases to track specific data about several similar schools on one SchoolTool instance.

 School Model
 ------------